peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cicd/codecommit.md

         - IAM Policies manage user / roles rights to the repositories
     - Encryption
         - Repositories are automatically encrypted at rest using KMS
-        - Encrypted in transit (can only user HTTPS or SSH  both secure)
+        - Encrypted in transit (can only user HTTPS or SSH)
     - Cross Account access:
         - Do not share your SSH keys
         - Do not share your AWS credentials